nicolasjafelle/AndroidDemo/README.md

 AndroidDemo
 ===========

 Demo app to show how to start an Android App.
+This demo shows:
+1. How to create a Fragment and associate to an Activity.
+2. Make Asynchronous call using RoboAsyncTask.
+3. Make Roboguice compatible with ActionBarActivity
-This demo shows how to create a Fragment and associate to an Activity, make Asynchronous call using SafeAsyncTask, connect to Foursquare's API using Retrofit with OkHttp and parse Json with Gson.
+4. Connect to Foursquare's API using Retrofit with OkHttp and parse Json with Gson.
+5. Material Design with latest AppCompat library (version 21) and animations like Google+.
+6. Side Bar implementation.
+7. Use of GPS.
+8. Persists data.

 It also handle HTTP errors in a generic way (see FoursquareAsyncTask.java) and use GPSTracker to handle Geo locations.

+UPDATED TO WORK WITH MATERIAL DESIGN.

 Instructions
 ============